marisacasillas/chattr-basic/README.md

 ### Step 3: Detect interactional sequences with fetch_intseqs()

 The interactional sequence detector only takes one argument: a turn transition table created with `fetch_transitions()`.
-It groups together the utterances associated with transitions that have at least one turn in common or that overlap in time (Fig 2).
+It groups together the utterances associated with transitions that have at least one turn in common or that overlap in time.

 Here are some examples of transitions being scanned for interactional sequences: